We have the following resources to help with the transition process:

 And it doesn’t stop when they arrive!

-Many students come to SET Ixworth School, not from the local primary schools, and the inclusion team work just as hard to ensure that these students are just as confident and feel as important as every other student making the transition to SET Ixworth School from their primary school.
 The majority of students find the whole process of transition exciting and fulfilling, but some students are always more worried than others.
 As well as the huge team of staff on hand to support the students, every student will complete and own a Personal Education Plan (PEP), which they will co-write with their Form Tutor.
-The PEP will then be developed throughout the student’s time at school; reflecting and reporting on their educational journey.
+The PEP will then be developed throughout the student’s time at School; reflecting and reporting on their educational journey.